 He teaches introductory and advanced Participatory Approaches for Leeds Beckett and Northumbria Universities and designs bespoke courses for statutory and voluntary organisations.
 Roger comes from a background of senior management in the voluntary sector.

-3Ps also have four Associates that work with Roger on larger and specialist projects: Dr Rownena Hay, Dr Radhika Puri, Rosemary Lamport and Barbara Ludlow.
+3Ps also have four amazing Associates that work with Roger on larger and specialist projects: Susie Crome, Dr Rownena Hay, Rosemary Lamport and Dr Radhika Puri.